SNAILS & SLUGS

-snailIf you're reading this where it's warm and rainy, you shouldn't have problems finding snails and slugs.
-They're found at the base of your house's foundation on the shady northern side, or maybe nibbling lettuce in the garden.
-If you're reading this during a drought, however, you may need to snoop around.
-Look for them early in the morning when dew wets everything.
+snailIf you're reading this where sometimes it's warm and rainy, you shouldn't have problems finding snails and slugs.
+They like moist places, such as among bushes on the shady side of the house, or maybe in the garden nibbling on lettuce, at least at night.
+If dry where you are, you may need to look harder.
+Often in early morning they'll prowl in dewy places.
 If it's really dry, you may just have to wait, for your backyard's snails and slugs may well be underground or beneath rocks or fallen trees, in suspended animation, waiting for rain.
-I found the one in the picture above resting on a slender bunch of grass flowers.
+The one show above at the left was found resting on a slender bunch of grass flowers.
 In real life this snail's shell is less than half an inch long.
-In the picture the two long appendages atop the head are tentacles, used to feel the snail's environment.
-If you look hard you can see two stalked eyes projecting forward and downward from below the tentacles.

 BASIC FEATURES: